dashpilot/dropserve/README.md

 ## Use Cases

-- Quick previews of static websites during development
+- Quick previews during development
-- Teaching web development without complicated tooling setup
+- Teaching web development without complicated tooling
-- Previewing HTML email templates
+- Checking outputs from static site generators
-- Inspecting static site generator output
+- Previewing sites built with modern frameworks (React, Vue, etc.)
-- Checking exported design prototypes
+- Testing downloaded templates or themes

 ## Limitations

 - Works only in browsers that support the File System Access API
-- Complex sites with many interdependent files might have some import resolution issues
+- Does not support server-side functionality (APIs, databases, etc.)
-- ES modules with bare imports won't be automatically resolved
+- Cannot access resources from different domains unless they allow CORS

 ## License

 MIT

-## Author
+---

 Created with ❤️ to simplify the web development workflow